 Police take their role in maintaining public order seriously.

 People are allowed to be in public places and generally the police do not have the power to do anything unless a criminal offence has been committed or the police have a 'reasonable suspicion' that an offence will be committed.

-However, recent changes to the law have given the police more powers to intervene to 'maintain public order'.
+However, the law have gives the police powers to intervene to 'maintain public order'.
 An example is that members of the NSW Police Force have the power to order a person to 'move on' if they are 'noticeably' drunk.